BosamiyaSimran/SE-Project-Group-15/README.md

 ## Code Formatter

 - Lint
-- 'npm run lint' to check the linter to check errors in code formatting in the code.
+- `npm run lint` to check the linter to check errors in code formatting in the code.
-- 'eslint --fix <filename>' to fix the particular error in the file.
+- `eslint --fix <filename>` to fix the particular error in the file.
 Replace the path of the file or file name to correct the error.

 ### Installation